zetapath/80cents/README.md

 Manage your account at **http://localhost:1337/admin**.
 After admin registration let's start with basic information about your store:

 #### Settings
-In this section you can edit information about your store as Name, Homepage, Metas and e.mail addresses to contact.
+In this section you can edit information about your store as Name, Homepage, Metas and Mail addresses for contact.
+Also, you can configure your shop address.
+This information will appears on your invoice.

 ![image](https://dl.dropboxusercontent.com/u/41546005/80cents/Setting.1.1.png)

-Then you can configure your shop address that will appear on your invoice as well as Time Zone, Currency, Unit System and Weight Unit.
-Also, in this section, you can set your code from Google Analytics.
+Then you can edit Standard and Format for products details.

 ![image](https://dl.dropboxusercontent.com/u/41546005/80cents/Setting.1.2.png)